preciofishbone/OmniaDocsG2/user-options/strengthen-profile/index.rst

 .. image:: click-list-icon.png

-A list is shown where you cabn select the posts you want to add, for example:
+A list is shown where you can select the post/posts you want to add, for example:

 .. image:: posts-to-add.png